Documentation Requirements

 Visiting students from other universities typically are required to provide documentation specific to the disability as described above.
 Guidelines regarding evidence to support a disability requiring academic accommodations and support vary from institution to institution.
 Accessible Education team may accept a statement prepared by a student’s home institution that indicates accommodations that were available and the rationale for these arrangements for one academic term.

 The student is encouraged to understand and follow the directions provided by Western University related to establishing an academic accommodation plan.
 Each plan is developed based on the courses and program of the student, and as such, may not be transferable.
-Visiting students are encouraged to consult with an Accessible Education counsellor in advance of registration about their documentation.
+Visiting students are encouraged to consult with an Accessible Education Facilitator in advance of registration about their documentation.